ES-1085/project-mdr-intertidal/README.md

 NOAA, 2023, National Oceanographic and Atmospheric Administration,
 <https://tidesandcurrents.noaa.gov/waterlevels.html?id=8413320&units=standard&bdate=20230101&edate=20231231&timezone=GMT&datum=MLLW&interval=hl&action=data>

-## References
+\## References

+List any references here.
+You should, at a minimum, list your data source.

-Johannesson, K. (1988).
+Citation: Johannesson, K. (1988).
 The paradox of Rockall: why is a brooding gastropod (Littorina saxatilis) more widespread than one having a planktonic larval dispersal stage (L. littorea)?
 Marine Biology, 99(4), 507–513.